-In the past four years, there has been an increase in SSI and Social Security cases involving errors in payments based on older individuals working to supplement SSI/Social Security benefits.
+In the past four years, there has been an increase in SSI and Social Security cases involving reductions or errors in payments based on older individuals working to supplement SSI/Social Security benefits.
 As housing costs continue to rise, older adults are having to work, often despite having disabilities, in order to maintain housing and other basic needs.
 In other cases, older adults are forced to move in with their adult children because their income is too low to pay rent, leading to "in-kind support" income deductions from their already limited SSI benefits.
+Legal Aid has also recently seen an uptick in cases involving Medicare premium affordability or trusts.